kojiishi/unicode-auto-spacing/auto-spacing.md

 application.

-There are two ways to represent a space: a character space (by the insertion of physical code points, or in a glyph space (like kerning, adjusting the metrics of adjacent glyphs on the device).
+There are two ways to represent a space: a character space (by the insertion of physical code points), or in a glyph space (like kerning, adjusting the metrics of adjacent glyphs on the device).
 A glyph space is recommended for high-level protocols or applications that can represent glyph spaces.